sjentsch/lsjDocs/lsj/Ch11_tTest_01.rst

 students, it turns out that 20 of them also take psychology classes.
 Out of curiosity, I find myself wondering if the psychology students tend to get the same grades as everyone else (i.e., mean 67.5) or do they tend to score higher or lower?
-He emails me the ``zeppo`` dataset, which I use to look at the ``grades`` of those students, in the jamovi spreadsheet view,
+He emails me the |zeppo|_ data set, which I use to look at the ``grades`` of those students, in the jamovi spreadsheet view,